Texas Historical Commission Authority

 Texas Government Code, Chapter 442, provides the enabling legislation for the Texas Historical Commission (THC) and defines its functions as an agency.
-THC is the only state agency authorized to establish, support and maintain museums and to administer the state’s heritage tourism programs.
-Legislation was introduced in the 84th Legislature recommending that authority to THC for music heritage tourism.
-We’ll need another session to get it passed, as it establishes the music heritage tourism industry for the State of Texas.
-The Senate version of the bill states:
+THC is the only state agency authorized to establish, support and maintain museums and to administer the state’s heritage tourism and heritage trails programs.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF TEXAS: